vapory-legacy/vvmjit/README.md

 ## Options

-Options to evmjit library can be passed by environmental variable, e.g. `EVMJIT="-help" testeth --jit`.
+Options to vvmjit library can be passed by environmental variable, e.g. `VVMJIT="-help" testvap --jit`.